sennetconsortium/documentation/docs/apis/entity-api/index.md

 ---

 # Entity API Usage
 The Entity API returns information about SenNet data entities.
-The document describes a few real world scenarios on retrieving entity data.
+This document describes a few real world scenarios on retrieving entity data.

 The domain base for the Entity API is `https://entity.api.sennetconsortium.org`.
 The domain base will prefix the various endpoints.
 For a full list of Entity API endpoints, see its [Smart API](https://smart-api.info/ui/7d838c9dee0caa2f8fe57173282c5812).